Home Bookmakers Tips Bonuses

 Defenders

 At the top of the market, four Premier League players stand out as the most certain defensive picks.
-Marc Guéhi, Ezri Konsa, Reece James and John Stones all sit at short odds, underlining how firmly they are placed in Tuchel's plans.
+Guehi, Konsa, O'Reilly and Stones can all be had at very low odds, underlining how firmly they are placed in Tuchel's plans.
 Beyond that core, the battle becomes more open.

 Player Odds